Wendy-Ma/portfolio/part1/final_project_WendyMa.md

 https://www.statista.com/statistics/1310945/impact-of-sleep-select-aspects-life-sleep-us-by-gender/

 ## Methods
-I will use shorthand and Tableau as building tools.
+I will use shorthand for presentation and Tableau for visualization as building tools.